-10 Things To Consider When Planning A Home Office Or Study
+10 Things To Consider When Planning A Home Office

-Home offices come in many different shapes, sizes and styles.
-There are important things to consider when planning your home office whether your workspace is in a converted garage, a purpose built annex, a small bedroom or a corner of another room.
-Some people spend over 35 hours-a-week in this space, so it needs to be distraction free and comfortable.
+Home offices come in many different shapes, sizes, and styles.
+There are important things to consider when planning your home office whether your workspace is in a converted garage, a purpose-built annex, a small bedroom, or a corner of another room.
+Some people spend over 35 hours-a-week in this space, so it needs to be distraction-free and comfortable.

 After much discussion in the RoomSketcher office, here are our 10 essential things to consider when planning, designing and maintaining your home office or study.

-1. Selecting the correct room
+1. Selecting the Correct Room

-If you are fortunate to have a number of rooms to choose from, make sure you select room that will offer you enough space, light and privacy to allow you to work comfortably.
+If you are fortunate to have a number of rooms to choose from, make sure you select a room that will offer you enough space, light and privacy to allow you to work comfortably.

-2. Enough space to move around
+2. Enough Space to Move Around

 It is important to have enough space to be comfortable when working.
-If you work on your own make sure your space is big enough for you to move about, stand up and sit back from your desk.
+If you work on your own, make sure your space is big enough for you to move about, stand up and sit back from your desk.

-It is important to have enough shelves, filing cabinets and cupboards for your files, books, papers and stationery.
+It is important to have enough shelves, filing cabinets, and cupboards for your files, books, papers, and stationery.

 Make sure you have a clean and tidy area to meet them and talk to them face to face.
 If space is limited, you can always hold meetings around the kitchen table or in the living room.

-Natural light is essential and it can be maximized by using mirrors and painting the walls with light colours.
+Natural light is essential and it can be maximized by using mirrors and painting the walls with light colors.
 Make sure your computer screen isn’t affected by direct sunlight and pick a good lighting arrangement for working in the evenings.

 Being too hot in the summer and too cold in the winter is an unwelcome distraction from your work.
 Make sure you have a reliable way of heating and cooling the room when the temperatures fluctuate in the summer and winter.

-8. Minimize noise and distractions
+8. Minimize Noise and Distractions

 Your room or space should be tucked away in a quiet part of the house, out of the way from children or pets that might distract you.